thatbrguy/nerf-tf2/README.md

 3. Run the training script by running the command `python -m nerf.main.render`

 ### 5.5.
 Visualization
-Follow the below instructions to visualize various elements of the scene:
+Follow the below instructions to visualize the ground truth poses and the inference poses in the scene:

 1. Follow the procedure mentioned in the common steps section (section 5.1).
 2. Modify the parameters in the configuration file `nerf/params/config.yaml` as per your requirements.
 3. Run the training script by running the command `python -m nerf.main.viz_scene`

-## 6. Acknowledgement
+## 6. References
-TODO
+I primarily used the official implementation ([bmild/nerf](https://github.com/bmild/nerf)) as a reference.
+Occasionally, I also referred to some other implementations ([yenchenlin/nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch), [kwea123/nerf_pl](https://github.com/kwea123/nerf_pl), [google-research/jaxnerf](https://github.com/google-research/google-research/tree/master/jaxnerf), [krrish94/nerf-pytorch](https://github.com/krrish94/nerf-pytorch)) to get insights about certain details.

+I also referred to the COLMAP repository ([colmap/colmap](https://github.com/colmap/colmap)) and their [docs](https://colmap.github.io/) for the camera models and other information that was useful for various parts of this codebase.

-## 7. Citation
+## 7. License and Citation
-TODO
+This codebase is licensed under the MIT license.
+If you use this codebase (or parts of it) in your work, please consider citing this repository!